ArthurChiao/arthurchiao.github.io/_posts/2022-09-28-trip-large-scale-cloud-native-networking-and-security-with-cilium-ebpf.md

-With ~10K nodes, ~300K pods running on Kubernetes now, Cilium powers our business critical services such as hotel search engines, financial/payment services, in-memory databases, data store services, with a wide range of requirements in terms of latency, throughput, etc.
+With ~10K nodes, ~300K pods running on Kubernetes now, Cilium powers our business critical services such as hotel search engines, financial/payment services, in-memory databases, data store services, which cover a wide range of requirements in terms of latency, throughput, etc.

 From our 4 years of experiences, the audience will learn cloud native networking and security with Cilium including:

 1. How to use CiliumNetworkPolicy for L3/L4 access control including extending the security model to BM/VM instances;
-2. Our new multi-cluster solution called KVStoreMesh as an alternative ClusterMesh and how we made it compatible with the community for easy upgrade;
+2. Our new multi-cluster solution called KVStoreMesh as an alternative to ClusterMesh and how we made it compatible with the community for easy upgrade;
 3. Building stability at scale, like managing control plane and multi-cluster outages, and the improvements we made to Cilium as a result.

 # 1 Cloud Infrastructure at Trip.com

 ## 1.1 Layered architecture

-The Trip.com cloud team is responsible for our infrastructure over the globe, as shown below:
+The Trip.com cloud team is responsible for the corporation's infrastructure over the globe, as shown below:

 <p align="center"><img src="/assets/img/trip-ebpf-summit-2022/trip-cloud-infra.png" width="90%" height="90%"></p>